Decision Trees: Interpretable by Default

 return { feature: bestFeature, threshold: bestThreshold, gini: bestGini };

-A decision tree with no depth limit will create a perfect rule for every single training example — and fail on new data.
+A decision tree with no depth limit will create a perfect rule for every single training example, then fail on new data.
 This is like creating a deeply nested component tree where each component handles exactly one edge case.
 It works, but it's brittle.

 Set a maxDepth to prevent this, just like you'd refactor deeply nested components.